Riverdale, Chicago: Neighborhoods

 South of Kensington and north of 130th Street is the massive Calumet Water Reclamation Plant operated by the Metropolitan Water Reclamation District of Greater Chicago.
 It treats wastewater from areas of Chicago and the south suburbs totalling approximately 300 square miles and is the oldest of seven such facilities in the region.
 Over half of Riverdale's area is made up of the water reclamation plant, rail yards, land fills and industrial sites.
 In addition to these industrial usages, the community area houses a number of residential neighborhoods.

 Altgeld Gardens

-Named for the Altgeld Garden Homes, a CHA public housing project.
+Named for the Altgeld Gardens Homes, a CHA public housing project.
 A 1978 survey of Chicago residents performed by the Department of Planning gives the neighborhood boundaries for the Altgeld Gardens neighborhood as 130th Street in the north to the Calumet River in the south, and from approximately Langley Ave. in the west to the railroad tracks west of Doty Ave. in the east.